HV SDK

 The HV SDK is used as the backend for the HSI related functionality of the HV Explorer.
 This makes it easy to take a workflow from the HV Explorer and implement it as a standalone program using the HV SDK library.

-The HV SDK library provides a generic interface for working with HSI files and live camera data.
+The HV SDK library provides a generic interface for working with HSI files and live camera data (and simulating a camera from a file).
 Using lazy operations and streaming, it optimizes memory and cpu usage for defined operations.

 The HSI Tools library is still under development: new features and improvements/bug fixes are constantly being added.